Lustres

 • Lustres can be finicky to apply and are quite expensive as they contain liquid precious metals

-• Lustre fire will take place Dec 3 (will be finished in time for our market) - you must communicate with Jes via email by Nov 26 if you want to participate in this firing with the amount of pieces and sizes of those pieces.
+• Lustre fire will take place March 21 - you must communicate with Jes via email by March 16 if you want to participate in this firing with the amount of pieces and sizes of those pieces.

 • Lustres are extremely potent in smell therefore you cannot apply lustres in the studio.
 You will have to apply at home by an open window or under a fume hood with a respirator and let off gas or apply outside the studio with our patio table and let off gas completely (several hours) before bringing into the studio.
 Please plan accordingly when doing your work and have things ready, including properly off-gassed for the lustre fire (a good idea to have everything done 24hrs before the fire.).
 Absolutely no exceptions as this is for health and safety of our studio.